niklaskks/api-docs/source/index.md

 In the example you have to exchange `{CP_ID}` with a valid content project id and `{OBJ_ID}` with a valid object id. *Keep in mind that this is not the UID but the object ID given by the platform!*.

-## Export generated conted for a single object
+## Export generated content for a single object
 ```python
 import axsemantics
 api = axsemantics.login('', '')